 It never seems to fail that kids manage to get grass stains on a new outfit within minutes of putting it on.
-And anyone who has ever tried to remove a grass stain knows it can be tricky.
+Anyone who has ever tried to remove a grass stain from fabric or upholstery knows it can be tricky.
 Dried grass stains are much more difficult to remove than fresh grass stains.
 But there are a few ways you can prevent grass stains on your nicest clothes and a few tricks to try to get them out if they do manage to appear.

 The only other way to prevent permanent grass stains is to treat them right away.
-A fresh grass stain has had less of a chance to dye the fabric, making it easier to remove.
-Start treating the stain as quickly as possible, and you'll have a better chance of removing it completely.
+A fresh grass stain has less of an opportunity to dye the fabric, making it easier to remove.
+Start treating the stain as quickly as possible, and you will have a better chance of removing it completely.

 Remove Grass Stains

 As a last resort, you can try sponging the stained area with isopropyl alcohol.
 Be careful because this might remove the color of the clothing.
-Test it on a hem first before you use it where it would be easily seen.
+Test it on a hem first before you use it in an obvious spot where any discoloration would be easily seen.
 If the hidden area holds its color, you can sponge the alcohol onto the stained area and then blot it up with a clean white towel.
-Continue until no more grass stain is being blotted up.
+Continue until no more of the grass stain comes up from the blotting.
 Rinse the clothing completely.
 Wash normally.
 It's a good idea to let the clothing air dry the first time until you are sure the stain is gone.
 Dryer heat will further set the grass stain.